florianb/atom-gradle-ci/README.md

 GradleCI observes every pane you have opened.
 Everytime you're saving a pane, GradleCI tries to get the corresponding build-path.
 If a build-path can be identified the build is scheduled.
 You're also able to invoke build manually by using the menu-entry.

 GradleCI enqueues all builds after the FIFO-principle.
-If you're changing a file in a project-directory, which currently i build, a second build is scheduled for that build-directory.
-This is done because GradleCI is not caching your project (for performance reasons) and i wasn't able to predict if your file changes will be recognized by the actual build.
+If you're changing a file in a project-directory, which currently gets built, a second build is scheduled for that directory.
+This is done because GradleCI is not caching your project (for performance reasons) and i'm not able to predict if your file changes will be recognized by the actual build.

 #### Presentation of the Build-Results